 Cord Cutting Guides, News, and Reviews

-A guide to extending Wi-Fi inside and outside of your home
+A guide to extending Wi-Fi inside and outside of your home.

 You could also use a mesh network, but mesh networks can cost more than outdoor access points.
 Like routers, most mesh networks are also not built to withstand harsh weather.

-If you’re trying to extend Wi-Fi inside and/or outside your home, the first thing you should do is make sure your router is in a central, decluttered location and that it’s using the 2.4GHz band.
+If you’re trying to extend Wi-Fi inside and/or outside your home, the first thing you should do is make sure your router is in a central, decluttered location and that it’s using the 2.4 GHz band.
 Extending your Wi-Fi range is necessary if you have dead zones around your home or areas you frequent, but don’t confuse extending your range with increasing your speed.
-If you experience slower speeds in one area of your home than another, using devices like a mesh network, old router or Wi-Fi extender can give you a stronger, sometimes faster connection.
+If you experience slower speeds in one area of your home, using a device like a mesh network, an old router, or a range extender can give you a stronger connection.

 Your email address will not be published.
+Required fields are marked *